AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-12-10-interactive-guide-to-javascript-events/index.md

 "window" 1
 ```

-In fact, if we try clicking *anywhere* in the document, we will see the exact same output because we're intercepting the event as early as possible in the capturing phase and preventing it from propagating any further.
+In fact, if we were to click *anywhere* in the document, we would see the exact same output because the window intercepts the event as early as possible in the capturing phase and prevents it from propagating down any further.

 ### 2. `Event.stopPropagation` in Event Targeting